erichli1/yourlifeinweeks/README.md

+# yourlifeinweeks

+## TLDR

+A reminder that life is short — see your life visualized in weeks.
+Add journal entries + photos to note moments for each week.

+## Set up

+This project uses [Convex](https://www.convex.dev/) for the backend and [Clerk](https://clerk.com/) for auth so running locally would require accounts there.
+To start locally, run `npm run dev`, initialize the Convex app, and then add the appropriate env variables for Clerk (NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY to .env.local and CLERK_JWT_ISSUER_DOMAIN to the Convex environment variables).

-# TODOs
+# Product improvements

-Account

-- Better navbar menu
-- Renaming accounts
-- Deleting accounts

-Views

-- Toggle to certain views

-Command bar

-- Searching moments
-- Searching by year / week
-- This week / next week overrides

-Moment

-- Be able to navigate entirely without mouse

-PRODUCT
+Account: more clear navbar, rename/delete accounts
+Views: toggle to certain views (ex: full life, full width, these few weeks, etc) Command bar: search for moments, search by year/week, override this/next week to align with bday-indexed week

-- Get more info from user (ex: hopes and dreams)
-- Better onboarding of various features
+Onboarding: get more info from user to encourage reflection (ex: hopes and dreams), better onboarding of features

-QOL

-- Better handle grabbing and cursor
+QOL: Better grabbing and cursor when holding option